안녕하세요! 토미입니다.

 – 더군요

-This grammar is the combination of 더, which has the meaning of recollection, and 군요, which has the meaning of surprise.
+This grammar is the combination of 더, which has the meaning of recollection, and -군요, which has the sense of surprise.

 Thus, it is an expression of surprise about something newly noticed or understood by some direct experience in the past.